sdarlington/sdarlington.github.io/content/posts/2006-11-26-thanksgiving.md

     - uk
 ---

-\[photopress:DSCN0161.jpg,thumb,alignleft\]On Saturday we hosted the first Thanksgiving dinner at Chez Darlington.
+On Saturday we hosted the first Thanksgiving dinner at Chez Darlington.
 Due to the size of our kitchen this became a bit of a logistical nightmare but we persevered.

 Well, I say “we” but pretty much all the cooking was down to B with me in more of a motivational role, insisting that the spinach and cheese casserole smelled really good and that the turkey looked great.
 I got the easy job as it was true!